 How can I defend myself against a probation violation charge?

-In court, the state prosecutor will have to show a willful and substantial violation of probation occured based on the greater weight of non-hearsay evidence.
+In court, the state prosecutor will have to show a willful and substantial violation of probation occurred based on the greater weight of non-hearsay evidence.
 However, the prosecutor must only prove that you most likely violated your probation.
-If it’s more than likely that you’re guilty of the violation, you can be found guilty.
+If it’s more than likely that you’re at fault of the violation, you can be found guilty.
 Because the standard of proof is so low in these cases, legal representation is critically important.

 Your probation violations must be proven willfully and substantially in order to be convicted because, if you’re found guilty of a probation violation, the court could convict you of any penalties from your original sentencing.
 Where a defendant makes reasonable efforts to comply with a condition of probation, a violation cannot be deemed “willful.”

-An experienced criminal attorney can craft a legal defense showing that any violations you may have completed were accidental or you didn’t know they were occurring.
+An experienced probation violation attorney can craft a legal defense showing that any violations you may have committed were accidental or you didn’t know they were occurring.
 For example, if you are restricted geographically in your probation, and you’re charged with having driven to the next county over, we can prove that you unknowingly drove into another county due to a lack of signage.
-Smith & EUlo will employ any and all evidence to defend against your probation violation charges.
+Our criminal defense lawyers will employ any and all evidence to defend against your probation violation charges.